TechExplorer05/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Nash's blog

+This is part of a training lab
 ---